Learning while Having Fun: Water Science Experiments and Activities

 When the temperature falls below 0°C (32°F), it's likely to freeze bubbles into gems or crystals—no directions required here, simply some air bubble mix and chilly weather.

 All you have to make this giant bubble is dry ice, bubble solution, a little tonic water, and a dark light (glowing fluid).
 Adding a little highlighter ink to the bubble solution can influence the bubble itself to shine.
 The dry ice sublimates to form carbon dioxide gas, which grows the bubble.

 You can try this cute and cool experiment here.

 12. Walking on Water

-This extremely messy experiment is an argument in itself for utilizing video in your classroom.
-A blend of cornstarch and water shows kids about non-Newtonian fluids while in the meantime demonstrates to them generally accepted methods to walk on it without sinking.
-This well known science activity has tags like Oobleck and Cornstarch Quicksand, however scientists refer to this substance that carries on like both a solid and a liquid as a Non-Newtonian fluids.
+This extremely messy experiment is an argument for utilizing video in your classroom.
+A blend of cornstarch and water shows kids about non-Newtonian fluids while demonstrating generally accepted walking methods without sinking.
+This well-known science activity has tags like Oobleck and Cornstarch Quicksand.
+However, scientists refer to this substance that carries on like a solid and a liquid as a Non-Newtonian fluid.

 Have fun and learn about this messy yet exciting experiment here.